Lake Charles Maritime Injury Lawyer

-A lawyer will be able to help you determine the extent of your injuries and calculate what you should be entitled to under these laws.
+A Lake Charles maritime injury attorney will be able to help you determine the extent of your injuries and calculate what you should be entitled to under these laws.
 This can include medical expenses, lost wages, or disability benefits.

 Another benefit of having an experienced attorney by your side is that they will investigate the claim thoroughly to prove causation between your injury and negligence on someone else’s part.
 This may include collecting witness statements or gathering medical records from hospitals or specialists who treated you after being injured in the accident.

 Types of Cases Covered by Maritime Law

 Maritime law covers any situation that occurs on – or because of a person’s work that takes place on – navigable waters (including oceans, rivers, lakes, and bays).
 It applies in cases involving recreational vessels as well as commercial ships like cruise ships and cargo vessels.
 This type of law also applies in cases involving offshore work such as drilling rigs and platforms

 Understanding The Jones Act and The Longshore and Harbor Workers’ Compensation Act